Hearings (with limited exceptions) will be held in person at the Clay County Courthouse in Green Cove Springs.

 - Juvenile Cases – All juvenile cases will be held in person.
 All attorneys and defendants must appear in person at the Clay County Courthouse.

-- Civil Traffic Tickets – All civil traffic tickets (except those involving serious bodily injury or death) will be held by Zoom unless the defendant requests in writing an “in person” hearing fourteen (14) days prior to the scheduled trial date.
+- Civil Traffic Tickets – All civil traffic tickets (except those involving serious bodily injury or death) will be held by Zoom (online/remote).

 - Civil Cases – All civil cases will be set for hearing in person.
 This Court allows appearances by Zoom on any hearings scheduled for thirty (30) minutes or less and where evidence is not presented.
 Any other requests to appear by Zoom must be made by motion accompanied by a proposed order.